mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

-7:48 I think I've got bunch of errors cuz there was many files I didn't modify 7:49 now I'm gonna modify the CoverTypeController.cs file too 7:52 copying the HomeController.cs file inside the Controllers folder in the Customer folder
+7:48 I think I've got bunch of errors cuz there was many files I didn't modify 7:49 now I'm gonna modify the CoverTypeController.cs file too 7:52 copying the HomeController.cs file inside the Controllers folder in the Customer folder 7:55 Inside the Views folder in the Customer folder, just modify the Index.cshtml file